Asafmazar/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Asaf Mazar is a Ph.D. student at the University of Southern California.
+bio: Asaf Mazar is a Ph.D. candidate in psychology at the University of Southern California.
 His research interests involve how people form desirable habits, and how they can disrupt undesirable ones.

 interests:
 - Habits